ucldc/appstrap/README.md

 ```
 .
-├── appstrap     # this repository
+├── appstrap     # <= this repository (you are here)
+├── certs        # put ssl certs and other credentials in this directory
 ├── pkg          # packages get installed in here
 ├── pkgsrc       # magic checked out from NetBSD CVS / downloaded source / built packages
 └── servers      # local edits to pkg/etc files